 The Spine

 A column of bones called vertebrae make up the spine (spinal column).
 The vertebrae protect the spinal cord (a long, fragile structure contained in the spinal canal), which runs through the center of the spine.
-Between the vertebrae are disks composed of cartilage, which help cushion the spine and give it some flexibility.
+Between the vertebrae are discs composed of cartilage, which help cushion the spine and give it some flexibility.

 Spinal nerves: Emerging from the spinal cord between the vertebrae are 31 pairs of spinal nerves.
 Each nerve emerges in two short branches (roots)—motor and sensory—which join to form a spinal nerve.